-Reforming the UN is a quasi-impossible task.
-The United Nations included fifty-two members in 1945, most of them being former allies in the war against totalitarian regimes.
-In less than twenty years, the number of member states trebled and the former World War Two allies (the United States and the Soviet Union) became irreconcilable enemies.
-The voting system of the General Assembly (one country=one vote) gave an absolute majority to the Third World and Communist Bloc.
-Western countries, now a minority in the Organization, were still the main providers of the UN budget and kept their power of decision solely at the Security Council (because of the American, British, and French veto power) and at the Bretton Woods Institutions (because of the weighted voting system).
+Reforming the UN is a nearly impossible task.
+The United Nations included 52 members in 1945, most of them former allies in the war against totalitarian regimes.
+In less than 20 years, the number of member states had trebled and the former Second World War allies (the United States and the Soviet Union) had become irreconcilable enemies.
+The voting system of the General Assembly (one country - one vote) gave an absolute majority to the Third World and Communist bloc, Western countries, now a minority in the Organization, were still the main providers of the UN budget and kept their power of decision solely at the Security Council (because of the American, British and French veto power) and at the Bretton Woods Institutions (because of the weighted voting system).
 The United Nations became the arena of East-West and North-South conflict.
-Western countries, while financing three-quarters of the UN budget, had lost control of the "Machine."
-Developing countries, which enjoyed numerical preponderance at the General Assembly, saw in the Security Council, the World Bank and the IMF, the last citadels of "Western Imperialism" which had to be replaced by the New International Economic Order.
+Western countries, while financing three-quarters of the UN budget, had lost control of the 'Machine'.
+Developing countries, which enjoyed numerical preponderance at the General Assembly, saw in the Security Council, the World Bank and the IMF, the last bastions of 'Western Imperialism' which had to be replaced by the New International Economic Order.

-The notion of "UN reform" became the hypocritical euphemism used by each bloc to change the system to its advantage.
-The United States evoked the need to "rationalize" and "restructure" the UN system to extricate itself from the money pit, while developing countries gave as a pretext "profound changes" in the world order to extend their majority to the Security Council and the Bretton Woods institutions.
+The notion of 'UN reform' became the hypocritical euphemism used by each bloc to change the system to its own advantage.
+The United States evoked the need to 'rationalize' and 'restructure' the UN system in order to extricate itself from the money pit, while developing countries gave as a pretext 'profound changes' in the world order in order to extend their majority to the Security Council and the Bretton Woods institutions.
 The attempt to reform the UN was bound to fail because of the conflicting interests between member states.